AndreWohnsland/andrewohnsland.github.io/README.md

 # Architecture

 The following schema shows the architecture of the Web App, API and corresponding services.
 React is used to build the frontend and gets hosted on github pages.
-The node.js with express is used for the API and is hosted on heroku.
+The node.js with express is used for the API and is hosted on deta.
 The data is stored in a MongoDB.
 The blog pages either get the pictures from dropbox or from github.
 The user and the Admin interacts with the Web App to update data or just view the content:

 ![Architecture](docs/diagrams/out/Architecture.svg)